quantmind/awesome-data-science-viz/README.md

 * [OpenNN](https://github.com/Artelnics/OpenNN) a neural network C++ library
 * [XGboost](https://github.com/dmlc/xgboost) an optimized distributed gradient boosting library designed to be highly efficient, flexible and portable.
 Written in C++ with python integration.
 * [Gym](https://github.com/openai/gym) A toolkit for developing and comparing reinforcement learning algorithms.
 Written in Python.
+* [Tpot](https://github.com/rhiever/tpot) is a python tool that automatically creates and optimizes machine learning pipelines using genetic programming.

 ### Examples